 State grand jury indictments usually charge one defendant with a single offense – but that is not always true.
 When supported by a successful, immediate investigation, we recommend presenting innocent clients to the state grand jury.

 Federal Agency Investigations

 Juvenile courts hear cases for defendants under the age of 17, but may certify a child to stand trial as an adult.
-There is a unique set of laws and procedures that apply to investigations and prosecutions against children: the range of consequences is from dismissal and protection of the child from having any criminal record at all, to certification and a term of years in a penitentiary with violent adult offenders.
+There is a unique set of laws and procedures that apply to investigations and prosecutions against children: the range of consequences goes from dismissal and protecting the child from having any criminal record at all, to certification and a term of years in a penitentiary with violent adult offenders.
 In theory, the juvenile courts place special emphasis on the protection and well-being of the minor defendant.
 We fight to keep children from being transferred to adult courts, and to learn from the tragedies they face so they can become productive and responsible citizens without a criminal record.